heroku/heroku-mcp-server/README.md

 ## Configure the Heroku Platform MCP Server

-You can configure Claude Desktop, Zed, Cursor, Windsurf and others to work with the Heroku Platform MCP Server.
+You can configure Claude Desktop, Zed, Cursor, Windsurf, and other clients to work with the Heroku Platform MCP Server.

 ### Configure the Heroku Platform MCP Server with `heroku mcp:start` (Heroku CLI v10.8.1+)